dorontal/point-tagging-tool/README.md

 ## Prerequisites & Installation

-* This script was tested with Python 3.7.3
+* This script was tested with Python 3.9.2 on Debian Linux 10

 * First, install these system-wide python libraries:
 ```
-    sudo apt-get install python3-pil.imagetk
+    sudo apt install python3-venv
-    sudo apt-get install python3-tk
+    sudo apt install python3-tk
 ```
-* Then cd to the project directory (assuming repository is cloned locally on your machine and type
+* Then, from the project directory, type
 ```
     ./scripts/set_up_virtualenv
 ```